What is the difference between Autonomous Commerce and AI Copilots?

 - Autonomy rate

-- Share of transactions executed without human touch.
+- Share processed end-to-end without human touch.

 Proof points